Nature Communication For Global Transformation ~ Living In Harmony With Nature!

 Accessible Worldwide via the Zoom!

-This Nature Communication class meets once a month via teleconference for an hour-long call where Maia Kincaid leads participants in navigating telepathic dialogs with plants, animals, insects and the Earth gaining insight into the implementation of the Sustainable Development Goals and wisdom on life and for Living in Harmony with Nature ~ Uniting Nations.
-Everyone is welcome!
+Class meets via Zoom for an hour once a month.
+Maia Kincaid leads participants in navigating telepathic dialogs with plants, animals, insects and the Earth gaining Nature's insight into the implementation of the United Nations Sustainable Development Goals and wisdom on life and for Living in Harmony with Nature ~ and Uniting Nations.

 Class Meets Once A Month 8 a.m. – 9 a.m.
-ARIZONA Time (Attend a live class or listen to the audio recordings) Click here for a Time Zone Converter
+PDT (Attend class live or listen to the audio recordings)

 There are three main objectives for the course, which are interrelated and equally important because each one makes the other possible: